-Where the grievance is about a complainant's line manager, the complainant should lodge the grievance with the next in line supervisor or the CEO/Operations Manager.
+Where the grievance is about a complainant's line manager, the complainant should lodge the grievance with the next in line supervisor or the CEO/Programs Lead.

-If there is potential of a conflict of interest for the supervisor in managing the grievance, the next in line supervisor or the CEO/Operations Manager shall manage the grievance resolution procedure.
+If there is potential of a conflict of interest for the supervisor in managing the grievance, the next in line supervisor or the CEO/Programs Lead/Head of Programs and Partnerships shall manage the grievance resolution procedure.

-Where the complainant's line manager is the CEO or Operations Manager and is also the respondent to the grievance, the complainant shall lodge the grievance with the CEO or Operations Manager (whichever one is not the respondent to the grievance) or the Chair of the Weave Board.
+Where the complainant's line manager is a member of the senior management team, and is also the respondent to the grievance, the complainant shall lodge the grievance with a senior manager who is not the respondent to the grievance or the Chair of the Weave Board if the respondent is the CEO.